Liu-Chen-CS/Wordpress/README.md

 ### About
-This project is a backend service based on the `Spring Boot` framework, aiming to provide management and operations for `articles` and related content.
+This project is a backend service based on the `Spring Boot` framework including `Spring MVC`, `Spring Data JPA`, `Spring Boot Test`, aiming to provide management and operations for `articles` and related content.
 Here are the main features and characteristics of the project:

 1. **Article Management**: I provide a `RESTful API` for easy management of articles such as creation, retrieving, and deletion of articles through `HTTP requests` using `SpringMVC`.